 There are a few approaches I learned in baking the finished dough.
 I will explain each method the best I can.

 First Method is you preheat the oven with an empty dutch oven/clay baker, covered, in the oven.
-When temperature is reached you, you carefully remove the HOT dutch oven from the oven, make sure you place it on a heatproof surface, open it, ease the dough in, score it, cover, return to the oven and start timing.
+When temperature is reached, you carefully remove the HOT dutch oven from the oven, make sure you place it on a heatproof surface, open it, ease the dough in, with the parchment paper, score it, cover, return to the oven and start timing.
 This method works well but I had my share of burns even if I am very careful handling the heavy, hot vessel.
 Plus my arms are not as good as they were so I am always afraid of dropping the hot container.

 Second is place the shaped dough in the dutch oven/clay baker with a parchment paper on the bottom and let it proof the second time.
-Score, cover and place the room temperature dutch oven into the oven, then start preheating the oven.
-When temperature is reached, start timing.
+Score, cover and place the room temperature dutch oven into the cold oven, then start preheating the oven.
+When temperature is reached, start timing and bake for the suggested time.
 This is how I usually bake nowadays.

 Third, Preheat the oven.
 Place shaped, proofed dough into a dutch oven.
 Score and place in the preheated oven when temperature is reached and start timing.
 I learned this from one of the books I acquired.
 This is the easiest of all method as this is how we normally bake.